aydon14/ChaCha20-ECC-SHA256-in-Javascript/README.md

 [NOTE] I plan on updating this in the future, but for right now, you need to create 2 seperate chacha20 classes for encryption and decryption like in the test function.

-Hey yall!
-I am creating this repository as I made a replica Chacha20-Poly1305 implementation in Javascript for my upcoming game.

 I decided to make this a public repository as some of you will find it useful.

 I recommend running it using node.js, as that is the platform this was made for.